 Asian Pacific Islander Dementia Care Network

-The Asian Pacific Islander Dementia Care Network in Los Angeles (API DCN) addresses gaps in the community-based continuum of care for API’s by expanding culturally and linguistically competent services for caregivers and building the capacity of community-based partner agencies in Los Angeles.
+The Asian Pacific Islander Dementia Care Network in Los Angeles (API DCN) addresses gaps in the community-based continuum of care for Asian Americans, Asians, and Pacific Islanders by expanding culturally and linguistically competent services for caregivers and building the capacity of community-based partner agencies in Los Angeles.
 Asian Pacific Islander Dementia Care Network is a 2010 recipient of The Rosalinde Gilbert Innovations in Alzheimer’s Disease Caregiving Legacy Award for the Diverse & Multicultural Communities category.

 Los Angeles, CA